chartjs/Chart.js/docs/configuration/elements.md

 - `'star'`
 - `'triangle'`

 If the value is an image, that image is drawn on the canvas using [drawImage](https://developer.mozilla.org/en/docs/Web/API/CanvasRenderingContext2D/drawImage).

+If the value is a function, that mean we can draw custom shape point on canvas.
+Function for drawing will call with parameters (ctx, radius, x, y, rad).
+Where is params:
+ * {CanvasRenderingContext2D} ctx - The canvas 2D Context.
+ * {Number} radius - The rounded amount (in pixels) for the corners.
+ * {Number} x - The x axis of the coordinate for the shape starting point.
+ * {Number} y - The y axis of the coordinate for the shape starting point.
+ * {Number} rad - The calculated radian value (from rotation value).

+For more information, please, check 'src/helpers/helpers.canvas.js', method 'drawPoint'.

 ## Line Configuration
 Line elements are used to represent the line in a line chart.